angular/angular/aio/tools/example-zipper/README.md

 }
 ```

-This would generate a .zip for a webpack application and it will also remove everything related with SystemJS.
+This would generate a zip for a webpack application and it will also remove everything related with SystemJS.

 ## Executing the zip generation

-`generateSipz.js` will create a zip for each `plnk.json`  or `zipper.json` it finds.
+`generateZips.js` will create a zip for each `plnkr.json`  or `zipper.json` it finds.

-Where? at `src/generated/zips/`.
+Where?
+At `src/generated/zips/`.

 Then the `<live-example>` embedded component will look at this folder to get the zip it needs for the example.